DanielRSnell/umbral-site/src/content/homepage/index.md

 # Features
 features:
-  subtitle: "We are The Ultimate"
+  subtitle: "Powerful & Flexible"
-  title: "Intelligent Automation Solutions"
+  title: "Intelligent Solutions for Every Need"
-  description: "Our expertise in N8N and AI technologies enables us to create powerful automation solutions that transform how businesses operate."
+  description: "It's time for your business to gain AI-powered chat automations that adapt to your exact, specific needs."
   button:
     enable: true
     label: "All Features"